Chapter 4 - Cause and effect

 The start to the day had been routine.
 Marr and Luna had alternated between the shower and eating, such that they were ready to leave on time at 6am.

 As they left their h-pod, they noticed a man and a woman talking, further down the passage.
-The man was tall, muscular and of dark complexion.
+The man was tall, muscular and of dark brown complexion, with cool undertones.
 He had dark brown eyes and short black hair with wisps of grey.
 The woman was fair and average height.
 Marr and Luna paid little attention to them and moved swiftly down the corridor in the opposite direction.
 Immediately the two stopped talking.
 The man split away and started following Marr and Luna.

 The closest Hyperloop station was embedded in the outer walls of a series of warehouses that serviced the port.
 There were many routes to this station.